Johann-Teddy/IEMT302-s227542541/README.md

-# IEMT302-s227542541 (I have combined the requirements and .gitignore of different tasks)
+# IEMT302-s227542541 (I have combined the requirements.txt, .gitignore and README.md of different tasks)

 # Telegram Chatbot
 Problem Statement=